finos/a11y-theme-builder/DEV_GUIDE.md

 git checkout dev
 git branch --set-upstream-to=origin/dev
 ```

+This is a common practice in many development workflows where all the development happens in the `dev` branch and then it's merged into the `main` branch when it's ready for production.

 ### Quick and Easy
 Building and running the application using `Docker` can be achieved in a few simple steps, which all assume a `/code` as the working directory.